 • An identical sodium flow rate in both sub-assemblies is sought in the steady state phase.
 The third sub-assembly, which does not contain any fuel, simulating the mitigation device (corium transfer tube to the core catcher) will be filled with quasi-static sodium.

-• The sodium circulation conditions in the test section prior to the transient (ULOF) are defined as followed : sodium inlet temperature 400°C, sodium T(outlet-inlet) = 150°C, sodium flow rate per sub-assembly approximately = 1.8 kg/s.
+• The sodium circulation conditions in the test section prior to the transient (Na Loss-Of-Flow) are defined as followed : sodium inlet temperature 400°C, sodium T(outlet-inlet) = 150°C, sodium flow rate per sub-assembly approximately = 1.8 kg/s.
 This initial thermohydraulic conditions comparable to the steady-state conditions of a reference SFR.

-• To initiate the degradation phase, a controlled linear reduction of the sodium flow rate will be applied over 5 seconds to simulate the unprotected-loss-of-flow transient.
+• To initiate the degradation phase, a controlled linear reduction of the sodium flow rate will be applied over 5 seconds to simulate the loss-of-flow transient.

 The feasibility of such a multi-assembly test in the IGR needs to be investigated.
 Hence specific studies were carried out at the beginning of the SAIGA programme to specify the experimental conditions, the constraints and limits in terms of instrumentation, and/or check that the whole test can be completed before the IGR reaches its operating limit, which is dependent, in particular, on the maximum energy deposition of 5.2 GJ permitted in the reactor without thermal degradation of the core elements.
 In the following of the paper, these specific studies are presented.